Vanderbilt University Research Field Collector, Flex in Nashville, Tennessee

-Vanderbilt is a renowned private institution founded in 1873 and located in the heart of Nashville, Tennessee.
-The university’s students, faculty, and staff frequently cite Nashville and the surrounding area as one of the many perks of being a part of the Vanderbilt community.
-Vanderbilt University is a place where your expertise will be valued, your knowledge expanded, and your abilities challenged.
+Vanderbilt is a renowned private institution founded in 1873 located a little more than a mile from downtown Nashville, TN.
+The university’s students, faculty, staff and visitors frequently cite Nashville as one of the perks of Vanderbilt.
+VU is a place where your expertise will be valued, your knowledge expanded and your abilities challenged.
 It is a place where your diversity is sought and celebrated.
-It is a place where employees know they are part of something bigger than themselves, take exceptional pride in their work and never settle for what was good enough yesterday.
-Vanderbilt was recently ranked #1 in the Princeton Review among 382 top colleges and universities for “happiest students” - as well as #2 for “best quality of life” and “great financial aid,” #5 for “best run colleges” and “beautiful campus,” and #6 for both being in a “college city that students love” and having “great campus/city relations.”
+It is a place where employees know they are part of something that is bigger than themselves, take exceptional pride in their work and never settle for what was good enough yesterday.

 Primary Location: United States-Tennessee-Nashville